shrusti-stars/AGN-ML-model/README.md

 This repository contains all code, data processing, and machine learning notebooks for the thesis project:
 **“Machine Learning Classification of Radio-Loud AGN Excitation Modes (HERG/LERG) in Large Galaxy Surveys.”**

-The project builds and applies machine learning pipelines to classify radio-loud AGN (RLAGN) based on host galaxy properties, using methods inspired by Janssen et al. (2012) and Best & Heckman (2012).
+The project builds and applies machine learning models to classify radio-loud AGN (RLAGN) based on host galaxy properties, using methods inspired by Janssen et al. (2012) and Best & Heckman (2012).

 ## Project Structure

-- **BHML/**: Pipeline using features and labels from Best & Heckman (2012)
+- **BHML/**: model using features and labels from Best & Heckman (2012)
-- **JanssenML/**: Pipeline following the feature logic of Janssen et al. (2012)
+- **JanssenML/**: model following the feature logic of Janssen et al. (2012)
 - **lotssML/**: Application of the trained ML model to the LoTSS DR2 AGN value-added catalogue
 - **notebooks/**: Jupyter notebooks for data cleaning, feature engineering, and model training/testing
 - **data/**: Scripts and instructions for sourcing external data (catalogs not included)